 Seniors with a grade point average of at least 3.5 may schedule graduate level BMED courses as acceptable alternatives, subject to the approval of the course professor and the Director of Undergraduate Studies.

 Depth electives form other majors

 Many engineering courses that build on one of our core required BMED courses can also be used to satisfy depth electives.
-A list of pre-approved courses from other majors can be found here: Depth Elective From Other Majors
+A list of pre-approved courses from other majors can be found here: Depth Electives From Other Majors

 Research as depth elective